datechies/Edit-Like/Readme.md

 ### <b>Advertising</b>
 We may use third-party Service Providers to show advertisements to you to help support and maintain our Service.<br><br>
-Link to privacy policy of third party service providers used by the app: <br><br>
+Link to privacy policy of third party service providers used by the app: <br>
  - <a href="https://unity3d.com/legal/privacy-policy">UNITY</a>

 ### <b>Changes to This Privacy Policy<b>